KaitlynBali/PubTator-Heart_Proteome/README.md

 # PubTator_Heart_Proteome

+## Project Goal
+My goal in this fall quarter project was to discover if there were any shortcomings associated with PubTator Central and its method in identifying cardiac proteins present in scientific literature.

+## Who I am
 I am a second year undergraduate student studying at the University of California, Los Angeles.
 I am a part of the UCLA Integrated Data Science Training in Cardiovascular Medicine Program under the mentorship of Dr. Peipei Ping and Dr. Harry Caufield.

-My goal in this fall quarter project was to discover if there were any shortcomings associated with PubTator Central and its method in identifying cardiac proteins present in scientific literature.

 Dr. Caufield had already provided me with the code that essentially obtained PubTator annotations for a sample of abstracts from PubMed and full-texts from PubMed Central pertaining to the human heart.
 The name of the file that contains the PubMed abstracts is "cardiac_absts.txt", and its PubTator annotations file name is "cardiac_absts_pubtator_annotations.xml".
 The name of the file that cotains the PubMed full-texts is "cardiac_fulltexts.xml", and its PubTator annotations filename is "cardiac_fulltexts_pubtator_annotations.xml".
 Referencing small portions of the annotation files allowed me to quickly check to see if my methods for my next tasks were working correctly.